Aristide Briand: 1920s

 Briand returned to power in 1921.
 He supervised the French role in the Washington Naval Conference of 1921–22.
 Three factors guided the French strategy and necessitated a Mediterranean focus: the French navy needed to carry a great many goods, the Mediterranean was the axis of chief interest, and a supply of oil was essential.
 The primary goal was to defend French North Africa, and Briand made practical choices, for naval policy was a reflection of overall foreign policy.
 The Conference agreed on the American proposal that capital ships be limited to a ratio of 5 to 5 to 3 for the United States, Britain, and Japan, with Italy and France allocated 1.7 each.
 France's participation reflected its need to deal with its diminishing power and reduced human, material, and financial resources.

-Briand's efforts to come to an agreement over reparations with the Germans failed in the wake of German intransigence, and he was succeeded by the more bellicose Raymond Poincaré.
+Briand's efforts to come to an agreement over reparations with the Germans failed in the wake of German intransigence.
+The immediate cause of Briand's forced resignation was a seemingly trivial incident during the Cannes Conference of 1922.
+Pressured into a game of golf by David Lloyd George he played so badly that opposition factions in the National Assembly were able to portray him as both inept and a British sycophant.
+He was succeeded by the more bellicose Raymond Poincaré.
 In the wake of the Ruhr Crisis, however, Briand's more conciliatory style became more acceptable, and he returned to the Quai d'Orsay in 1925.
 He would remain foreign minister until his death in 1932.
 During this time, he was a member of 14 cabinets, four of which he headed himself in 1925–1926 and 1929.

 Briand negotiated the Briand-Ceretti Agreement with the Vatican, giving the French government a role in the appointment of Catholic bishops.